 To provide dependents of faculty, staff, and retirees, the opportunity to take University courses at reduced fees.

-The following dependents of eligible faculty, staff, and retirees are entitled to a University grant-in-aid:
+The following dependents of eligible faculty, staff, and retirees are entitled to University grant-in-aid tuition discount:

 Dependents who are eligible for the educational privileges provided by policy HR36 Educational Privileges for Faculty, Staff, and Retirees are not eligible for the grant-in-aid provisions of this policy.

 The following employees are eligible for a University grant-in-aid:

 - Standing, Fixed-Term I, or Fixed-Term Multi-Year faculty, staff, administrators, academic administrators or executives during active periods of employment and certain inactive periods of employment.
 See HR16, HR19, HR34, HR88, and HRG11 for eligibility during inactive periods of employment.